Regular procedure

 Second-line legal assistance

-“Second line assistance” is organised by the local bar association that exists in every judicial district.
-Each bar association has a bureau for legal assistance that can appoint a lawyer for (entirely or partially) free second-line assistance, the so-called “pro-Deo lawyer”.
+“Second line assistance” is organised by the local bar associations of each judicial district.
+Each bar association has a bureau for legal assistance that can appoint a lawyer for (entirely or partially) free second-line assistance, the so-called “Pro Deo lawyer”.
 In practice, this might limit the free choice of a lawyer to a certain extent.
 Still, in theory, every lawyer can accept to assist someone “pro-Deo” and ask the bureau to be appointed as such upon the direct request of an asylum seeker.
-Within this “second line assistance”, a lawyer is assigned to give substantial legal advice and to assist and represent the person in the asylum procedure.
+Within this “second-line assistance”, a lawyer is assigned to give substantial legal advice and to assist and represent the person in the asylum procedure.

 The law permits the Bureau for legal assistance to apply a preliminary merits test before appointing a “pro-Deo” lawyer to refuse those manifestly unfounded requests, which have no chance of success.[90]
 However, this provision is only very rarely applied in practice.
 Therefore, if a person entitled to legal aid asks for a lawyer free of charge to be appointed, the bureaus for legal assistance grant this quasi-automatically.
 However, there are reports of a more stringent appointment practice in some districts when the lawyers request to be appointed themselves after being consulted by an asylum seeker, especially in case of subsequent asylum applications.[91]